SageIago/SendTruly_Dashboard/README.md

 - **TypeScript** - A typed superset of JavaScript that compiles to plain JavaScript.
 - **Tailwind CSS** - A utility-first CSS framework.
 - **shadcn/ui** - Beautifully designed components that you can copy and paste into your apps.
-- **hardhat** - Hardhat is a development environment for Ethereum software.
-- **wagmi** - Type Safe, Extensible, and Modular by design.
-Build high-performance blockchain frontends.

 ## ⚙️ Prerequisites